ASvyatkovskiy/BigDataCourse/README.md

 ## Getting started with pre-exercises

 All exercises are intended to be perfromed on your laptops.
-In addition, there is an exercise to test if you can connect to the computing cluster and start the Spark shell.

 ### Download and install Anaconda